CNBorn/blog-articles/my-personal-slide-design-guidelines.md

 1. No (transitional) effects at all

     Seldom people know how to make effects in their slides to function properly instead of disturbing the audience.
-Under these circumstances, I would perfer to work without these fancy effects that eliminates distractions of audiences.
+Under these circumstances, I would perfer to work without these fancy effects.
+It can eliminate distractions of audiences.

 2. Less information(text) on one slide

-    Presuming that all your audiences can not quickly understand while ones are talking about complex concepts, so they tend to slide to find some help .
-Having less text on one slide makes them perceive your idea very quickly from one slide then focus on speaking, rather than try to read through quite an amount of texts.
+    Presuming that all your audiences can not quickly understand while ones are talking about complex concepts, so they tend to slide to find some help.
+Having less text on one slide makes them perceive your idea very quickly and focus on speaking, rather than make them trapped in quite an amount of texts striving for a clue.

-3. Clearly indicates progress
+3. Clearly indicate where we are / where we were

     Again, presuming your audiences have pretty short-memory: When step-2 was shown, It would be better pointing out to them where step-1 was positioned as well.
 It provides not only user-friendliness but also clarity.
 Clearness is the king.